lexitec/AccentCompose/README.md

 # AccentCompose
 Copyright © 2025 Kari Eveli and Lexitec.
 AccentCompose is a free software product download for non-commercial personal use.
 For full license details, see the attached license file.

 AccentCompose is available in two versions: This GitHub version uses a plain US keyboard and consists of an .XCompose file and layout documentation.
 The version available from https://www.uskbd.eu/ supports custom localized layouts created on top of the US keyboard hardware.
 This is accomplished using custom Windows keyboard DLLs which contain the most important localized keys for each supported language (most European languages are supported).
 There is a setup program and national layouts that can be easily switched on the fly.
-All layouts share the same .XCompose file.
+All layouts and versions share the same .XCompose file.
 The main differences are as follows: the GitHub version can be used regardless of OS just by installing the .XCompose file, the USKBD.EU version is Windows only and requires the use of custom keyboard DLLs and of WinCompose or similar software to run.
 Both versions support the entry of all the accented letters and other symbols included in the AccentCompose .XCompose file.
-In the USKBD.EU version of the US or other localized keyboards, brackets ([ and ]) are replaced by two additional unshifted accent keys (^ and ") whereas in the GitHub version these accents are entered as [ and ] followed by the vowel in question.

 The main purpose of the AccentCompose system is to enable easy typing of all accented letters present in European languages.
 Additionally, the .XCompose file supports many symbols, enclosed alphanumerics, Greek and Cyrillic letters as well as IPA phonetics.